 |

-This series is composed of antoniniani, the most common currency circulating during the Mid Third Century A.D.
+This series is composed of antoninians, the most common currency circulating during the Mid Third Century A.D.

-Ichonographically, the obverse of these coins depicts the radiate head or bust of a restituted emperor , typical of the male images on other antoniniani of this period.
+Iconographically, the obverse of these coins depicts the radiate head or bust of a restituted emperor, typical of the male images on other antoninians of this period.
 Two reverse types exist: a funeral pyre, and an eagle with outspread wings.

-The obverse legend is: DIVO plus the name of the restituted emperor, while the reverse legend is CONSECRATIO.
+The obverse legend is: DIVO plus the name of the restituted emperor in dative, while the reverse legend is CONSECRATIO.

 Obverse Type Emperor |